diantahoc/chanb/README.md

 ========

 * Multiple files per post
+* Poster ID support
 * PDF Support (not yet)
 * 4chan-like interface
 * Catalog (not yet)
 * Multilanguage support (not complete)

-Yet there will be more of course.
+There will be more of course.

 How to install
 ==============